 Scottish Housing Regulator Key Recommendation Priority What we will do?
-Key Tasks Timescale Lead Officer Resources Intended Outcome Review Procedures & Processes June 2010 Improved communication with complainants on the F Improve its communications on anti social behaviour cases.
+Key Tasks Timescale Lead Officer Resources Intended Outcome Review Procedures & Processes June 2010 Improved communication with F Improve its communications on anti social behaviour cases.
 1 We will incorporate regular progress letters and communication with our customers.
-Implement new letters outlining progress notification and conclusion/outcome feedback Carry out monthly audit and quality assurance checks to measure customer oution of the stine June 2010 From June 2010 Andy Cameron Within existing outcome of ASB cases with the implementation of new letters/ procedures in place.
-Improved customer satisfaction of the process. satisfaction.
-See Action po oints 16-23 c Continue to work to reduce rent lost through rent arrears and empty houses 1 We will set clear targets benchmarked against other landlords so that we are at or better than the current Scottish average by the end of 2012/2013.
-The Arrears Service working on a 3 year p The plan recognises conditions and is min partial housing stock achieve the current S We will continue to in empty homes from th the end of 2010/11 a Scottish average of 1 Continued improved performance in reducing rent lost through rent arrears and empty houses.
+Implement new letters outlining progress notification and conclusion/outcome feedback June 2010 Andy Cameron Within existing complainants on the outcome of ASB cases with the implementation of new letters/ procedures in place.
+Improved customer Carry out monthly audit and quality assurance checks to measure customer satisfaction.
+From June 2010 satisfaction of the process.
+G Continue to work to reduce rent lost through rent arrears and empty houses 1 We will set clear targets benchmarked against other landlords so that we are at or better than the current Scottish average by the end of 2012/2013.
+See Action po The Arrears Service working on a 3 year p The plan recognises conditions and is minipartial housing stock achieve the current S We will continue to imempty homes from the end of 2010/11 ar Scottish average of 1 Continued improved performance in reducing rent lost through rent arrears and empty houses.